christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 ***

-* Step 2: Get URL for each individual bike of each product category
+* Step 2: Get URL for each individual bike of each product category.
+You might have to scroll down a bit (depending on the category).

 {{< figure src="/img/courses/dat_sci/03/html_canyon_02.png" caption="classes for the individual bike urls" >}}